oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

 As a proof of concept, in the near future we intend to add a feature to Herman to automatically include documentation of macros from Nunjucks templates.
+Stay tuned!

+If you have thoughts about how to make documentation better, feel free to `join the conversation on our Slack channel <http://friends.oddbird.net/>`_.
+Or if you'd like to hire us to help set up a living style guide or other tools, please `get in touch <http://oddbird.net/contact/>`_.